-- 42. The CP approach will be participatory, with emphasis on community management and evaluation of components.
-Support for asset creation will be based on community requests.
-The ABE activity will be carried out in schools where parent-teacher associations (PTAs) and school feeding management committees (SFMCs) are committed to participation; schools will be helped to form such committees if none exist.
-In supplementary feeding of children at risk of malnutrition, emphasis will be placed on community-based nutrition education and outreach activities to improve feeding practices.
-Activity steering committees (ASCs) and asset-maintenance committees will be elected by communities to be responsible for activity planning and monitoring and evaluation (M&E).
-Community mobilization committees will mobilize people, particularly women, and help to form asset-maintenance committees and community education committees for decisions on programme activities. - 43.
-To involve ministries in programme management, the ASCs will be created and will operate under the chairmanship of the Ministry of Community Development and Social Services; they will include representatives from the Office of the Vice-President, the Ministry of Health, the Ministry of Education, the Ministry of Agriculture and Cooperatives, the Ministry of Finance and National Planning, the Food Programme Management Unit, WFP and implementing partners.
+- 43. The CP will be implemented by building on and strengthening local structures and systems for social assistance programmes that are in line with national strategies.
+To involve ministries in programme management, ASCs will operate under the chairmanship of the Ministry of Community Development and Social Services; they will include representatives from the Office of the Vice-President, the Ministry of Health, the Ministry of Education, the Ministry of Agriculture and Cooperatives, the Ministry of Finance and National Planning, the Food Programme Management Unit, and WFP, and implementing partner, community and beneficiary representatives.
 The ASCs will meet every three months to give policy direction, coordinate resources and ensure integration of components in the national development framework.
 An operational contract for each activity will be signed by WFP, the Ministry of Finance and National Planning and the ministry concerned. - 44.
 The success of the CP depends on partnerships with the Office of the Resident Coordinator, UNICEF, FAO and the Joint United Nations Programme on HIV/AIDS (UNAIDS).
 UNICEF has aligned its CP to cover 2007-2010; its exclusive focus on HIV/AIDS will enable partnerships to support paediatric HIV patients, prevention of mother-to-child transmission (PMTCT) interventions, water and sanitation, and educational support for school feeding.
 FAO provides technical assistance and inputs for FFA activities designed to increase productivity; HIV mitigation activities are channelled through the United Nations joint programme. - 45.
 In line with the Enhanced Commitment to Women IV, WFP ration cards will be issued with the names of both men and women as family food entitlement holders.
 This initiative will enhance women's control of family rations.
 Where applicable, at least 50 percent of the representatives on food committees will be women.